microsoft/kiota-samples/sample-api/api/README.md

 ## Run the sample

 Start the sample with the `dotnet run` command in the ./src directory.
-Alternatively, you can open this repository with [Visual Studio Code](https://code.visualstudio.com/Download) or open **kiota-sample-api.sln** with [Visual Studio](https://visualstudio.microsoft.com/downloads/) and debug the code by pressing **F5**.
+Alternatively, you can open this project folder with [Visual Studio Code](https://code.visualstudio.com/Download) or open **kiota-sample-api.sln** with [Visual Studio](https://visualstudio.microsoft.com/downloads/) and debug the code by pressing **F5**.

 Once the application has started, open a browser and navigate to `https://localhost:7206/openapi/openapi.yaml` to view the OpenAPI description for the sample API.